 Rosetta outside The Free Library Art Centre in St Petersburg

 Rosetta Allan is a writer of poetry and fiction.
 She is a regular supporter, speaker, guest artist, and emcee at literary and historical events in her hometown, Auckland, New Zealand.
 Rosetta has judged several poetry and short story awards, and published two volumes of poetry: Little Rock (2007), and Over Lunch (2010).
-Her debut novel, Purgatory, was published by Penguin Books (2014).
+She has published two novels: Purgatory (Penguin, 2014) and her most recent novel The Unreliable People (Penguin, 2019).

 Purgatory received an exceptional response, remaining on the Nielsen Weekly Bestsellers list for two months, and was selected as an Apple iBook ‘Top Ten Best Reads of 2014’.
 Tanya Allport described Purgatory as ‘one of those books that draws you into its exquisitely crafted, atmospheric and entirely believable world within the first couple of pages’ (Booklovers, June 2014).
 Reviewer John McCrystal described her writing as ‘accomplished with a talent for capturing quirks of human behaviour, movement and appearance, along with an acute ear for dialogue, effort that isn’t spared even for minor characters’ (NZ Herald, June 2014).